 - Travel by bus and train – from the airport, take the bus to Naples train station.
 From there, take the Circumvesuviana train all the way to Sorrento.
 You can choose to stay in Sorrento or move to one of the smaller villages on the coast, which can be easily reached by SITA bus.

 - Rent a car – by using an aggregator and booking way in advance, you can secure low prices and won’t have to worry about timetables and different lines.
-My go-to car rental company is always Discover Cars that can help you save up to 70% on your car rental.
+My go-to car rental company is always Discover Cars which can help you save up to 70% on your car rental.
 They have a pretty good Cancellation policy that would give you options in case your flight or travel plans change.
 Just choose an accommodation that offers free parking and you won’t have to worry much about paying crazy amounts only to park your car.
 Get your best offers here!

 Where to stay on the Amalfi Coast on a budget